 If you wish to retire from age 55 or if you believe that you may be eligible to retire on the grounds of ill health, you should contact your Employer in the first instance.
 If after careful consideration you decide to proceed, your Employer will then liaise directly with the Dyfed Pension Fund and the process will begin.
 You are able to request an Estimate of your benefits from the Fund if you are within 6 months of your proposed retirement date.

 Alternatively, if you have registered to the My Pension Online service, you will be able to project the value of your benefits at your proposed retirement date, at any time.
-If you have yet to register, please contact us.

 What information is needed to process my retirement?